mtfoley/pr-compliance-action/README.md

 ## Inputs

-All inputs are required and all have default values.
-The only input absolutely require to be specified in a workflow file is the `repo-token` input.
+All inputs are optional and have default values.

 Name | Default | Description
 --- | --- | ---